Sleippnir/Sleippnir/README.md

 ## Professional Summary

-[cite_start]I'm a Technical Program Manager and Solutions Architect with over 15 years of experience driving AI adoption, cloud modernization, and data-driven transformation across government, aerospace, and IT sectors[cite: 1177]. [cite_start]With a Master's in Computer Science and a PMP certification, I lead cross-functional teams to deliver scalable solutions that improve user outcomes and business performance[cite: 1178]. [cite_start]My work has enhanced education access for over 15,000 students, optimized NASA project timelines, and delivered measurable product improvements for technology clients[cite: 1180].
+I'm a Technical Program Manager and Solutions Architect with over 15 years of experience driving AI adoption, cloud modernization, and data-driven transformation across government, aerospace, and IT sectors.
+With a Master's in Computer Science and a PMP certification, I lead cross-functional teams to deliver scalable solutions that improve user outcomes and business performance.
+My work has enhanced education access for over 15,000 students, optimized NASA project timelines, and delivered measurable product improvements for technology clients.

 ---